How to travel from Singapore to Johor Bahru (JB) by Public Transport Bus

 Going to Other Parts of Malaysia from JB Larkin Terminal

 From Larkin Terminal, you can board other buses to go to other parts of Malaysia.
-You can buy the tickets from counters that are located deep inside the building.
+You can buy the tickets from ticket counters that are located inside the building.
 DO NOT buy bus ticket from the men who approach you when you walk around Larkin, most of the time they are trying to sell you expensive tickets on buses that have many stopovers.

 You can also buy bus ticket online from platforms such as easybook.com or busonlineticket.com.
 Some bus operators require you to check-in at bus counter to get your seat number.
 If you come from Singapore to Larkin, you can’t predict what time you arrive at Larkin due to traffic so it’s risky to buy online.